Dkdaniz/alchemy-ethereum-bootcamp/week4 - Smart Contract Basics/3 - Smart Contract Communication/3 - Address Interactions/3 - Sending Data/3 - With Signature/README.md

 ```

-## 🏁 Your Goal: Alert Hero, Manually
+## 🏁 Your Goal: Alert the Hero with Arguments

 Alert the `Hero` by calling `alert` and passing the number of enemies and whether or not they are armed!